mc-ireiser/termoDaQ/README.md

 ## Important update

-Today November 26, 2017, I start the manufacturing process in PCB, the gerber files were sent to the factory, the process lasts 5 working days and then wait for the shipment to Venezuela
+Today November 26, 2017, I start the manufacturing process in PCB, the gerber files were sent to the factory, the process lasts 5 working days and then wait for the shipment to Venezuela.

 ## Translation